 token

-method into three parts: all the cases for open tags
+method into two parts: all the cases for open tags

 will go into a new open_tag